thebadmonkeydev/graphql_workshop/PITCHME.md

 def school(id:)
-  object  # The parent object being resolved on context # the Query context (acts like a hash) end
+  object  # The parent object being resolved on context # the Query context (acts like a hash)

+  School.find_by(id: id)
+end
 ```

 ---
 ## Mutations

-Mutations are a seperate entity in graphql-ruby and are defined by inheriting from `Types::MutationType`
+Mutations are a seperate entity in graphql-ruby and are defined by inheriting from `Types::MutationType`, defining arguments, result types, and a `resolve` method

+Note:

+If you look deep in graphql-ruby you'll find that a Mutation is just a subclass of a Resolver class

 ---
 ## Break